-Guess What, It Turns Out There Was No Next Julia Roberts
+It Turns Out There Was No Next Julia Roberts

 "That was a clerical error," Horowitz assured her.

 "I mean, I think she's fabulous," Roberts said.
-"But she doesn't seem, um...she seems cooler."
+"But she doesn't seem, um...
+She seems cooler than me."